How do contributions work?

 For the medical, dental, and vision programs, you can choose one of the following coverage categories:

-- Employee Plus Child(ren): if you are a parent with one or more child(ren), or if your spouse has other coverage but you want to cover your child(ren) under your plan, you may want to choose this category
+- Employee Plus Child(ren): if you are a parent with one or more child(ren), or if your spouse/DP has other coverage but you want to cover your child(ren) under your plan, you may want to choose this category

 You can choose a different coverage category for each program.
 For example, if you choose medical coverage just for yourself, you can still choose to cover yourself and your family under the dental program, and yourself and one dependent under the vision program.